-FIRES Will there be potential for Fires? □ N/A □ N/E If YES, please explain how a fire may occur in your demonstration. ⊒Yes □ No Will there be ways to minimize the risk? □ N/A □ N/ES, please explain how you are minimizing the risk of a fire. ⊒Yes □ No Will there be flammable substances used in your demonstration? □ N/A □ N/E If YES, please explain what these substances are. ⊒ Yes □ No Will flammable substances be adequately controlled? □ N/A □ N/ES, please explain how you plan to keep these substances controlled. □ Yes □ No Are you planning to carry out "hot work", i.e. welding, grinding etc. in your demonstration? □ Yes □ No f YES, please explain these processes and the health & safety considerations implemented.
+If YES, please explain how you are minimizing the risk of a fire.

+4. Will there be flammable substances used in your demonstration? □ N/A □ Yes □ No If YES, please explain what these substances are.
+5. Will flammable substances be adequately controlled? □ N/A □ Yes □ No If YES, please explain how you plan to keep these substances controlled.
+6. Are you planning to carry out "hot work", i.e. welding, grinding etc. in your demo on? □ Yes □ No If YES , please explain these processes and the health & safety considerations implemen • SLIPS & TRIPS 7.
+Explain how your planned layout for the work area has reduced the potential for r slips an d trips.
+8. Are there arrangements for cleaning up spillages? □ N/A □ Yes □ No If YES, please explain the potential for spillages and the processes to be used for cleaning g them up.

-Explain how your planned layout for the work area has reduced the potential for slips and trips.
-Are there arrangements for cleaning up spillages? □ N/A □ Yes If YES, please explain the process to be used for cleaning up spillages.
-Explain how your chosen footwear is suitable to your demonstration.
-PERSONAL PROTECTIVE EQUIPMENT (PPE) Will any activities being undertaken require competitors and judges and PTC members to wear any protective equipment? □ Yes □ No If YES, please explain the purpose/use of the PPE.
-If YES above: Will there be an adequate supply of protective equipment available? □ Yes □ No If NO, please explain.
+9. Explain how your chosen clothing and footwear are suitable to your demonstration.

+PERSONAL PROTECTIVE EQUIPMENT (PPE) I any activities being undertaken require competitors, judges and PTC notestive equipment? nembers to wear any □ N/A □ Yes □ No If YES, plea se explain the purpose/use of the PPE.
+11. If Y ES above: Will there be an adequate supply of protective equipment as vailable? □ N/A □ Yes □ No If NO, plea se explain. = plain how the personal protective equipment provided will be suitable for members. (i.e. describe the size, degree of protection, etc.) or competitors, judges and